 3. Compare a zebra with a goat.
 How are they similar?
 How are they different?

 4. What are some of the predators of zebras?

 5. What animals live or co-exist with zebras but do not eat them?

 6. What activities were most common during the morning?
 At mid-day?
 During the afternoon?

-Play On Guard!, a fun and informative game that will help your students learn how protective zebras are of their herd members.
-Before you begin, explain to your students that even though zebras can run as fast as 65 kilometers an hour (40 mph), they sometimes caught by predators.
-To help protect themselves, zebras usually stay together in a herd with at least one member on guard, alert to danger.
+Play On Guard!, a fun and informative game that will help your students learn how protective male zebras are of their females and offspring.
+Before you begin, explain to your students that even though zebras can run as fast as 65 kilometers an hour (40 mph), they sometimes get caught by predators.
+To help protect themselves, zebras usually stay together in a harem with at least one member on guard, alert to danger.
 Two zebras will usually stand side by side and face in opposite directions, giving them the ability to see in all directions.
 Having eyes on the sides of their heads gives them a wide range of vision.
 The game On Guard! mimics this protective behavior of zebras.

 - stones (to represent food)